2021 Russian protests: Aftermath

 On 9 February, Volkov announced new courtyard protests on 14 February in what he said was a "completely different format", shifting from street protests to avoid direct confrontation with police.
 Volkov invited supporters to gather in courtyards and hold up their phones with the flashlight on during the evening.
 Volkov stated: "Hundreds of thousands of people took to the Russian streets on 23 January and 31 January.
 The response was an unprecedented wave of violence and repression...
 We need to find a way to overcome it and hold an event that riot police could not prevent and everyone could attend".
 He also addressed his earlier remarks on protests being suspended, saying: "My poorly worded phrase was interpreted by everyone that the protests are cancelled.
 That was quite a difficult moment".
 Dmitry Peskov, upon being questioned whether or not such actions would be considered illegal, was quoted saying: "We won't be playing cat and mouse with them".

 On 11 February, Russian federal prosecutors warned against participation and incitement of unauthorized mass demonstrations, threatening felony charges against Internet users who advocated "riots".
 On the same day, the state news agencies TASS and RIA Novosti reported, using the same quotes and quoting sources in law enforcement, that terrorist attacks were being prepared for the upcoming rallies with "the most experienced and trusted militants" being trained to commit crimes during the street actions.

+On 6 February, police carried out coordinated searches at more than thirty addresses in Saint Petersburg in an investigation into roads allegedly blocked during the 23 January protest.
+One of the addresses was registered to Open Russia regional council member Pavel Chuprunov, who was elsewhere during the search; computer equipment was seized.